aethershill/quartz/content/_index.md

 That is, until recently when I stumbled upon the idea of a [[Resource/wiki/web design/Digital Garden|Digital Garden]].
 Closely related is a rabbit whole of productivity/systems like [[Resource/wiki/productivity/PARA|PARA]] and [[Resource/wiki/pkm/Second Brain|Second Brain]] that has opened up a whole new idea of what my site and productivity systems could look like.

 As such, here lies the beginning of my personal wiki.
-The place where all of the knowledge and experience I have and will continue to accumulate will come together.
+The place where all of the knowledge and experience I have and will continue to accumulate.

 [Blog](Areas/blog)

-## MOC -
+## Map of Content (MoC) -
 | Categories |
 | ----------- |
 | [Bartending](Resource/wiki/bartending) |